How do I enroll my child?

 Are the children outside all the time?

 At the Ann Arbor Forest School, as long as conditions are safe, we go outside every day.
 Though we are outside most of the day, children nap indoors.
-As an experienced teacher in outdoor early childhood education, Tara designs the day’s activities to manage the well-being of every child— and makes sure every parent knows how to properly dress their children for the weather.
+As an experienced teacher in outdoor education, Tara designs the day’s activities to manage the well-being of every child—and makes sure parents know how to properly dress their children for the weather.
 If necessary, we will move our activities inside Catherine’s home or the Meri Lou Rec Center.
 We close when the Ann Arbor Public Schools close due to inclement weather.

 How do we keep warm in winter?